 Estimate Peak Traffic to Custom Targets for Default Endpoint Tests

-• A=Agent bandwidth for a single test (in KB).
-Peak bandwidth is 97.1KB per agent.
+- A = Agent throughput for a single test (in KB/s).
+Peak throughput is 1 KB/s per endpoint agent.

-• N=Number of agents.
-By default, all agents are included in the default test.
+- N = Number of endpoint agents, assuming one synthetic test per agent to the same custom target.
+By default, all endpoint agents are included in the default test.

 Consult with internal teams (IT, network, or firewall administrators) to compare the results to your network and server capacity to ensure that your systems can withstand the load.